Galaxy Z Flip: After 3 months, I can't stop using it

 In use, the camera always had chops for capturing a photo or video in any situation.
 Heck, there's even night mode on this puppy.
 Check out the video below made entirely of footage filmed on the Galaxy Z Flip.

 At the end of the day, I think there is a lot to admire about the Galaxy Z Flip, but for most people it is still far more of an experiment than a dependable daily driver.
-That said, if you want the cutting edge warts and all, it is definitely worth checking it out in a store (when we can do that again) or waiting for it to go on sale.
+That said, if you want the cutting edge, warts and all, it's definitely worth checking it out in a store (when we can do that again) or waiting for it to go on sale.

 Discuss: Galaxy Z Flip: After 3 months, I can't stop using it